MicrosoftDocs/ATADocs/ATPDocs/atp-playbook-lateral-movement.md

 - Azure ATP detected theft of Samira's tickets from AdminPC and movement to VictimPC.
 - The Azure ATP portal shows exactly which resources were accessed using the stolen tickets.
-- Provides key information and evidence to identify exactly where to start your investigation and what steps to take to remediate.
+- Provides key information and evidence to identify exactly where to start your investigation and what remediation steps to take.

 Azure ATP detections and alert information are of critical value to any Digital Forensics Incident Response (DFIR) team.
 You can not only see the credentials being stolen, but also learn what resources the stolen ticket was used to access and compromise.

 ![Azure ATP detects Pass-the-Ticket with two-hour suppression](media/playbook-escalation-pttdetection.png)

 > [!NOTE]
 > This event will only display on the Azure ATP console in **2 hours**.
 Events of this type are purposefully suppressed for this timeframe to reduce false positives.

 ## Next steps
 The next phase in the attack kill chain is domain dominance.